|

 me.
 We decided to play another 18 at

 the Franklin Municipal course in Franklin, NC.
-Here is where the story gets real
+Here is where the story gets real interesting, at least for me.
+The fifth hole was a par 3.
+I used my 5 iron since the pin was around

-iron since the pin was around 170 yards away from the tee box.
-I don’t usually hit a 5 longer than about 150,
+170 yards away from the tee box.
+I don’t

-but I didn’t want to over shoot the green.
+usually hit a 5 longer than about 150, but I didn’t want to over shoot the

-That’s assuming I hit it at all.
-The ball landed about 18 inches in
+green.
+That’s assuming I hit it at

-front of the hole then bounced to about 3 inches on the other side of the
+about 3 inches on the other side of the pin.

-close to the hole.
-I was shocked that
+Hangar-man said that it looked close to the hole.
+I was shocked that I even got to the

-closer inspection, we saw a divot the size of the hole and the ball just
+saw a divot the size of the hole and the ball just inches away from a

 Well I had to take a picture of this

 miracle shot.
-At first I couldn’t get
+At first

-to even pick up my ball.
-Hangar-man
+Then I forgot to even pick up my ball.

-said it was close enough for a birdie so I didn’t even hit in the hole.
-Then even after retrieving my ball I forgot
+Hangar-man said it was close enough for a birdie so I didn’t even hit

-to repair the divot.
-Oh well, my
+retrieving my ball I forgot to repair the divot.
+Oh well, my golfing manners could use some

-the hole should have been and for posterity purposes.
-You can see the picture below.
+have been and for posterity purposes.

 Was it worth driving 1,000 miles just